Here's a recent sampling of what God's been up to...

 As I aged, it became apparent that I had to overcome this to have a successful career, meet my wife, or just have friends…so I started using alcohol as a way to grease the skids in social situations.
 It worked, but through time it also created a dependency that was very unhealthy mentally and physically.
 I eventually reached a point where I needed help.
 That’s where Door of Hope came in.

-What I learned in my “couch sessions” [healing prayer sessions], with the loving guidance of David and Diane, and the unwavering personal power and love of Jesus, was that this “persona” I had created, who felt the need to imbibe, was just trying to help me – and it wasn’t something evil or to be destroyed.
+What I learned in my “couch sessions” [trauma recovery counseling], with the loving guidance of David and Diane, and the unwavering personal power and love of Jesus, was that this “persona” I had created, who felt the need to imbibe, was just trying to help me – and it wasn’t something evil or to be destroyed.
 It was something to love as Jesus loved, and bring back into myself with forgiveness and grace.
 I know that sounds a little odd, but through Jesus’s guiding hand, I was able bring this “piece” of me back, and become closer to the Jamie that God intends me to be.

 Once this happened, I no longer felt the need or desire to drink, nor the anxiousness of being around people.
 I’m still an introvert.
 After all, that is how God made me, but I now look at these types of situations through a different lens than before, and I feel more alive and joy than ever!
 Thank you Jesus and Door of Hope!